Brightblu2020/docs.brightblu/JoltBusinessCommunicationController.md

         * disconnectTimeoutCount – uint8_t how many timeouts before disconnect
     - Websocket Ping/Pong will be made configurable in the next iteration via GetConfiguration
     - SD card detection and Failure update as StatusNotification with the ERROR Code "SDCardFailure".
 If this is detected, OTA update will be temporarily disabled.
 If subsequent physical restarts/ Hard Resets do not fix this issue, a physical inspection is necessary and a format of the card might be required.

+    ** Alpha Stage.
+Will contain bugs which are being actively fixed.